sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 - Part-time education pushes those skills a person is gifted at to extreme levels, pending existing demand for those skills at that time.
 - Teaching is provided by groups of various experts, working together in related subjects e.g., maths and physics; survival, climbing, and swimming; various fighting aspects; history and geography, etc.
 - Teachers are periodically inspected and evaluated based on how well the students are doing.
-- No sports are included during learning hours.
+- No sports are included during school.

 ### Self-sufficiency